niranjana-hub/pdsnd_github/README.md

 Exploring and Understanding US Bikeshare Data

 ### Description
-The provided code in the bikeshare.py file is a script aiming to analyse bikeshare data from three US cities (Washington, Chicago and New York City).
-Through the use of Pandas library and Numpy operations, users can interact with the script to prompt them to select data like city, month and day to achieve a detailed statistical analysis of information like time, trip duration statistics, user statistics and even most popular start and end statistics.
-If the user wishes to see raw data, then can choose to view this as well through the command-line interface.
-This is a cyclical program that continues the program to keep exploring until the user decides to exit.
+The bikeshare.py script analyzes bikeshare data from three U.S. cities: Washington, Chicago, and New York City.
+Using the Pandas library and NumPy operations, users can interact with the script to select various filters such as city, month, and day.
+This allows for detailed statistical analyses, including trip duration, user statistics, and the most popular start and end locations.

+Users also have the option to view raw data through the command-line interface.
+The program runs in a loop, enabling users to continue exploring the data until they choose to exit.

 ### Files used
 The python script in the bikeshare.py file uses three CSV files called chicago.csv, new_york_city.csv and washington.csv.
 Moreover, the bikeshare_2.py file provides the framework in which this code was developed on.